This homemade vegan sweet potato flatbread recipe can be baked or fried with 4 ingredients, including your favorite whole wheat or gluten-free flour.

 - Use your hands and mix the sweet potatoes and flour.
 It's gonna be sticky and messy.
 Remember that extra cup of flour?
 Add it as you mix until you have a dough that doesn't stick to your hands and can form a ball.
 I used nearly another full cup of whole wheat flour for 2 cups of sweet potatoes.

-- It’s easiest to separate the dough into equal pieces if you roll it with your hands into a cylinder.
+- It’s easiest to separate the dough into equal pieces if you roll it into a cylinder with your hands.
 Then cut it and form little balls.
-Do all this dough work on a lightly floured surface.

 - Use a rolling pin just your hands to form flat, round flatbread.
 Try to keep them about ¼ inch thick.

 - To use a tortilla press: If you are making wraps, you may want to use a tortilla press.
-In my experience, you are better off making a stiff dough that you can get the sweet potato tortilla off the press and into your frying pan.
-Use parchment paper to cover the bottom and top of the dough ball.
+In my experience, a stiff dough is easier to get off the press and into your frying pan.
+Use parchment paper or plastic wrap to cover the bottom of the press.

 Heat your pan over medium heat.
 Then add a flatbread right in the middle and let it cook for about 2 minutes.
 Then flip it and cook for another minute.
 The flatbread should be brown and firm.